jbcodeforce/jbcodeforce.github.io/docs/techno/ads.md

 ## Installation

-Being part of Cloud Pak for Automation, we need to intall it on OpenShift.
+Being part of Cloud Pak for Automation, we need to install it on OpenShift.
 The install doc is [here](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=automation-installing).
 Installation uses  operator lifecycle manager (OLM).

 IBM Cloud Pak for Business Automation comes with the IBM Cloud® platform foundation which includes: